 Are There Post-Credits Scenes?

-No, there are no post-credits scenes in Body Double.
-The film concludes as the credits begin to roll.
+No, Body Double does not have any mid-credits or post-credits scenes.
+The film concludes once the final credits begin to roll.

 Type of Movie